phillymg/README-Generator/README.md

 ## Contributing

-There are none.
+There ar eno contribution guidelines.

 ## Tests

-There are none.
+There are no test instructions.

 ## Questions

 https://github.com/phillymgphillymg

-Please email me at phillipmguetterman@att.net with anyquestions.
+Please email me at phillipmguetterman@att.net with any questions.